 “We urge the government to ensure timely release of funds allocated to smallholder farmers in the state annual budget to SWOFON to enable us implement our work plan towards boosting food security and reducing poverty.”

-The Chief Executive Officer of Hope Foundation For the Lonely (HFL), Mrs Sarah Yapwa said with the huge population of women in agriculture, leveraging that number would be the best way out of the threat of food crisis.
+Yapwa said with the huge population of women in agriculture, leveraging that number would be the best way out of the threat of food crisis.

-Yapwa said such farming population in the state, who are also involved in agriculture value-chain the state would not only be boosting food security but empowering women out of poverty and also tackling malnutrition.
+She said such farming population in the state, who are also involved in agriculture value-chain the state would not only be boosting food security but empowering women out of poverty and also tackling malnutrition.

 She said if the state and Nigeria must have food in the near future, then ignoring women would be threatening to the food security efforts of government.

-On its part, the Gombe State government advised smallholder women farmers to take advantage of agricultural programmes in the state to boost food security.
+On its part, the Gombe State government commended the contributions of small-scale women farmers in the state to boosting food security.

-Mr Barnabas Malle, the state’s Commissioner of Agriculture and Animal Husbandry and Cooperatives gave the advice.
+Mr Barnabas Malle, the state’s Commissioner of Agriculture and Animal Husbandry and Cooperatives gave the commendation, noting that women farmers form the largest farming population in the state.

 Malle said that the state government had initiated several programmes and extension services aimed at supporting farmers to increase food availability in the state and country.